Travelling Abroad Alone: Advantages, Disadvantages & Tips From Experience

 Table for one please

 I’m not sure why but I can eat in cafes and fast food joints alone fine, but having a proper sit down meal in a restaurant I can find awkward sometimes.
 Just something to consider I guess whether you feel the same too.
+My advice is go out and eat alone in a restaurant where you live and see how you feel.

 Tips and preparation for Travelling Solo